“OLD SCHOOL” GRASS DOUBLES, TRIPS, & QUADS RULES

 Courtesy rule for Coed BB Doubles:

-We will put this up for a vote every year before play begins.
+2 years in a row the vote has been against the courtesy rule.
+We will continue to put this up for a vote every year before play begins.
 Guys must serve guys side of court (draw an imaginary line dividing the court in half lengthwise).
 1 mistake allowed per GAME with no penalty.
 More than 1 is a side out.

 Playing Level Guidelines: